 Indiana Wesleyan University is proud to announce the first entry-level Occupational Therapy Doctorate (OTD) program in the state of Indiana.
 This degree program will be headed by Douglas Morris, PhD, OTR/L. He brings over 15 years of academic experience to this position.
-Under his leadership, the new OTD program has been granted Developing Program Status by the Accreditation Council for Occupational Therapy Education (ACOTE) and is actively working toward full accreditation.
-The first cohort of Occupational Therapy Doctorate students will be accepted in the Spring semester of 2014 and begin their course of studies in the Fall semester of 2014.
+Under his leadership, the new OTD program has been granted full Candidacy status by the Accreditation Council for Occupational Therapy Education (ACOTE).
+The first cohort of Occupational Therapy Doctorate students will be accepted in the summer of 2014 and will begin their course of study in the Fall semester of 2014.
 All classes will be taught in the new $42.8 million dollar Sciences and Nursing Building.

 Academic Fieldwork Coordinator, Melissa Khosla, OTD, OTR graduated from Indiana Wesleyan University as an undergraduate, continuing on to complete a master’s degree in Child Development from Erikson Institute and a doctoral degree in Occupational Therapy from the University of Illinois-Chicago.
 She has worked with children and families in various settings ranging from home-health to leading support groups for parents of children with disabilities, and most recently spent time in a skilled-nursing facility.
 Melissa’s passion is encouraging and supporting families as they achieve life balance through traditional and complementary therapies.